wardanamade/onboarding-collections/riverside_onboarding.md

 # RiverSide Onboarding

-## Welcome Made Wardana!

-Let’s get Riverside set up just for you

-### What are you using Riverside for?
+## What best describes you?

+Help us personalize your experience.

+- Full time creator
+- Part time creator
+- Personal project
+- Freelancer
-- For an agency
+- Agency
+- Business owner
+- Large company
-- Not sure yet
+- Student
-- For a large business
+- Small to mid-size company
+- Type other...

+## What do you want to create with Riverside?

+Choose all the things you’ll make.

+- Video interviews
+- Talking head video
-- Freelance Producer
+- Panel discussions
-- For a small business
-- Personal
+- Keynote speakers
-- Other
+- Webinars

-### How will you use Riverside?

-Select all that apply.

-- Virtual Conferences
+- Executive interviews
-- Video Interviews
+- Video marketing
+- Internal communication
-- Live Streams
+- Live streaming
+- Screen recording
-- Customer Testimonials
+- Virtual events
 - Podcasts
+- Type other...

+## How did you hear about us?

+Help us reach more folks like you.

+- Word of mouth
+- LinkedIn
+- Blog post
+- Guest on Riverside
+- Reddit
+- Instagram
+- Twitter
+- Event
+- Google
+- TikTok
-- Internal Communication
+- Returning customer
-- Webinars
+- Email
-- Voice Overs
+- Youtube
-- Keynote Speakers
+- Facebook
-- Panel Discussions
+- Type other...

+## How did you record before?

+Help us build a better product.

+- I recorded in-person
+- This is my first guest recording
+- Asked my guest to record locally and send files to me
-- Video Marketing
+- Video conferencing software (e.g. Zoom, Teams)
-- Screen Recording

-### Get the most out of our platform

-Watch this tutorial video to learn how to best use Riverside.
+- Online remote recording platform
+- Live streaming platform

-- Continue
+- Type other...